ccsb-scripps/AutoDock-Vina/docs/source/installation.rst

 If the executable is in your PATH, you can just type "vina --help" instead.

-Mac OS
+macOS
 ------

-The 64 bit version is expected to work on Mac OS X 10.15 (Catalina) and newer.
+The 64 bit version is expected to work on macOS 10.15 (Catalina) and newer.
 The 32 bit version of Vina is expected to work on Mac OS X from 10.4 (Tiger) through 10.14 (Mojave).

 **Installing**: